NIRALUser/NeuroRuler/docs/dependencies.rst

 Copy over :code:`docs/conf.py` (install another theme with pip and modify :code:`html_theme` if you want), :code:`docs/requirements.txt`, :code:`.readthedocs.yaml`, :code:`pyproject.toml`, and :code:`setup.py` from the `HCT repo <https://github.com/COMP523TeamD/HeadCircumferenceTool>`_, overwriting if necessary.
+Modify the info inside for your purposes.
 The root :code:`requirements.txt` and :code:`requirements_dev.txt` might also need to include setuptools, but I'm not certain.

 Make sure :code:`src/__init__.py` exists, along with :code:`.../__init__.py` files for any package that